Nonfiction Best Sellers

 - BOBBY KENNEDY by Chris Matthews.
 The New York senator's journey from his formative years to his tragic run for president.

-- WE WERE EIGHT YEARS IN POWER by Ta-Nehisi Coates.
-A series of essays that cover each year of the Obama administration, the writer's own journey and the echoes of American history in modern times.
+WE WERE EIGHT YEARS IN POWER by Ta-Nehisi Coates.
+A series of essays that cover each year of the Obama administration and the writer's own journey.